Forecasting summer convection can a mixed bag - one place can have rain, yet another location can get hail, this was the case in June 2021.

 Damaging storms over Central Europe

-Strong convective episodes occurred, at the boundary of a synoptic ridge, over a two day period in early June 2019, causing widespread damage in parts of Central Europe.
+Strong convective episodes over two days, causing widespread damage in parts of Europe.

 Triple views of thunderstorms in Finland

-Thunderstorms across eastern and Northern Finland on 8 June 2019 could be easily tracked using all three Metop satellites that are now in orbit.
+Thunderstorms across eastern and Northern Finland tracked using all three Metop satellites.

 Severe summer storms in Italy and Greece

-In early July 2019 there was a six-day severe weather outbreak across the entire northern and central Mediterranean region.
+Six-day severe weather outbreak across the northern and central Mediterranean region.

 Thunderstorms and flooding in Spain

-In late-June 2017 a record breaking spell of hot weather a short wave trough crossed the UK and moved east over western Europe setting of a series of large and long-lived thunderstorms over Denmark, Germany and Poland.
+A record breaking spell of hot weather caused of a series of large and long-lived thunderstorms over parts of Europe.